jtanasi12/Shopify-Allazo/README.md

 To enhance user engagement, I crafted features such as a marquee with scrolling text for exclusive clothing drops and a countdown timer that dynamically zooms into focus, instilling a sense of urgency.
 On the "All Products" page, I replaced pagination with continuous loading, offering a seamless experience as users scroll down.

 Moreover, I implemented a sticky navigation bar that elegantly disappears when users scroll down and reappears upon scrolling up.
 To add a finishing touch, I integrated a clickable rotating animation on the website's logo, providing users with a convenient way to return to the homepage.
+Thank you, enjoy!